craftcms/contact-form/README.md

 ```

 ### Dynamically adding email recipients (requires Craft 2.5+)
-You can programatically add email recipients from your template by adding a hidden input field named “toEmail” like so:
+You can programmatically add email recipients from your template by adding a hidden input field named “toEmail” like so:

     <input type="hidden" name="toEmail" value="{{ 'me@example.com'|hash }}">